 Using this website

-The CELT website is run by the University of Derby.
+The Digital and Academic Practice site is run by the University of Derby.
 We want as many people as possible to be able to use the site and are committed to ensuring digital accessibility for people with disabilities.
 For example, that means you should be able to:

 - You can zoom text to at least 200% without it spilling off screen

 - You can navigate using just a keyboard

 - The website can be used by a screen reader

 AbilityNet (https://abilitynet.org.uk/) has advice on making your device easier to use if you have a disability.
 AbilityNet is a UK charity that exists to change the lives of disabled people by helping them to use digital technology at work, at home or in education.

 We are using the following measures to ensure accessibility of the University of Derby website:

 - We include accessibility within our internal policies

 - We assign clear accessibility targets and responsibilities